awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createdomain-configure-slow-logs.md

 **Important**
 CloudWatch Logs supports [10 resource policies per Region](https://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/API_PutResourcePolicy.html)\.
 If you plan to enable slow logs for several Amazon ES domains, you should create and reuse a broader policy that includes multiple log groups to avoid reaching this limit\.

+If you need to review this policy at a later time, use the `aws logs describe-resource-policies` command\.
+To update the policy, issue the same `aws logs put-resource-policy` command with a new policy document\.

 Finally, you can use the `--log-publishing-options` option to enable publishing\.
 The syntax for the option is the same for both the `create-elasticsearch-domain` and `update-elasticsearch-domain-config` commands\.